All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 Q: I know the so-called shooting stars are not really stars, but what are meteors anyway?

-A: Sand-grain sized particles (usually rock, but sometimes ice) that burn-up when colliding with Earth's atmosphere.
-Some meteor are random, but the meteors that occur during meteor showers can be sourced back to individual comets or asteroids which are eroded by our Sun when they return to the inner Solar System, leaving debris fields along their orbital path.
+A: Sand-grain-sized particles (usually rock, but sometimes ice) that burn up when colliding with Earth's atmosphere.
+Some meteors are random, but the meteors that occur during meteor showers can be sourced back to individual comets or asteroids which are eroded by our Sun's energy when they return to the inner Solar System, leaving debris fields along their orbital path.

 SPACE STATION VISIBLE PASSES

-Both the International Space Station (ISS), and the smaller Chinese Space Station (CSS), (aka Tiangong), pass over every 90 minutes.
-However like all satellites they are only visible when angled so they reflect sunlight to the exact location an observer happens to be standing.
-This means that since most satellites are like ISS, in low-Earth orbits, they are only viewable 90 minutes after sunset and 90 minutes before sunrise.
-Though we can see several satellites each night, nothing is as impressive as seeing The International Space Station (ISS) fly over.
-It can almost be as bright as Venus.
+Both the International Space Station (ISS) and the smaller Chinese Space Station (CSS), aka Tiangong, pass over every 90 minutes.
+However, like all satellites, they are only visible when angled so they reflect sunlight to the exact location an observer happens to be standing.
+This means that, since most satellites are like ISS (in low-Earth orbits), they are only viewable 90 minutes after sunset and 90 minutes before sunrise.
+Though we can see several satellites each night, nothing is as impressive as seeing a Starlink "train" or the International Space Station (ISS) fly over.
+The latter can be almost be as bright as Venus.
 Joining us for one of these nights is good planning!
-In the calendar below we are only advertising visible passes of the 2 space stations that occur during our business hours.

 Q: What about the 1000s of SpaceX's starlink satellites?
 Does that kind of light pollution annoy Dark Rangers?

-Finally, on special nights where the planets "align", we focus (that was fun) on the planets.
-A syzygy /SIZ-ə-jee / (spelled just like it sounds, but vexes Scrabble® players) is what astronomers, dating back to Ancient Greece, call a planetary "alignment" when they don't want to be mistaken for an astrologer.
-It's all just about being collinear - 3 or more bodies (including Earth) that end up on, or near , the same imaginary line.
+Finally, on special nights where the planets "align," we focus (that was fun) on the planets.
+A syzygy /SIZ-ə-jee / (spelled just like it sounds, but vexes Scrabble® players) is what astronomers dating back to Ancient Greece call a planetary "alignment" when they don't want to be mistaken for an astrologer.
+It's all just about being collinear - 3 or more bodies (including Earth) that end up on, or near, the same imaginary line.
 So when you ask an astronomer "What does this alignment mean?" the best answer will be a resounding "Absolutely NOTHING!"
 But they are fun to see.
-So we want you to now when they occur.
+So we want you to know when they occur.
 NOTE: The more routine of these events that occur outside of our business hours are NOT listed below.
 But first, here's your vocabulary list of zyzygies.

 Appulse /ap - pulse/ (think "what a heartbeat app measures" as you try and pronounce):